 This screed is ideal for carrying out small concreting jobs.
 It is suitable for forming pathways and any other narrow concrete surface.
 Hand screeding is a great introduction to concrete work, with this screed in demand from DIY handypersons, home-owners, small businesses and anyone else working with concrete or pavers.

 Do I need to screed a concrete floor?

 A screed is surprisingly effective at levelling out hills and hollows in freshly laid concrete.
 A screed can be used with large amounts of concrete and is easily guided between two level points for an even surface finish.

 Apart from creating a level surface, screeding also helps to release air bubbles and compacts cement sediment.
 With screeding, you will get angles right for drainage.
 The result is a firmer, longer lasting driveway, pathway or other surface.

 What are the types of screeds?

 A screed can be anything from a flat piece of wood to a vibrating screed suitable for dispersing and levelling large amounts of concrete.
-For vibrator screed hire, or other concreting and construction products, contact Coates Hire for product information and hiring rates today.
+For vibrator screed hire, or other concreting and construction products, contact Coates for product information and hiring rates today.

 All images and product specifications have been reproduced for your convenience to assist you with product enquiries only.
-Coates Hire cannot guarantee that the information is free from error, omissions, or is exhaustive.
-Coates Hire makes no representation that any of the products are suitable for your purposes, and you acknowledge that you have relied on your own skill and judgement in this regard.
-Coates Hire will not be held liable for any claim, loss or damage arising from the use of, or reliance on, the information on this website.
-Please contact a Coates Hire representative for detailed product information.
+Coates cannot guarantee that the information is free from error, omissions, or is exhaustive.
+Coates makes no representation that any of the products are suitable for your purposes, and you acknowledge that you have relied on your own skill and judgement in this regard.
+Coates will not be held liable for any claim, loss or damage arising from the use of, or reliance on, the information on this website.
+Please contact a Coates representative for detailed product information.